nullhack/advanced-brainfuck/README.md

 # advanced-brainfuck

-This project implements an Interpreter for [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) language, some additional features are availables, e.g. Import external libs.
+This project implements an Interpreter for [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) language, some additional features are available, e.g. Import external libs, Cells print, Command history

 This project is one of the most complete Brainfuck interpreters on github today.

 ----